yochaigal/cairn/wip/2e/how-do-saves-work.md

 **Warden**: _"Indeed.
 You can spend the night trying to make connections among your kind, if you like._"

-> The party splits up, and Freya learns what she needs to from a local fence (it costs her one of the Twins, and she is not happy about it).
-Lucius is waiting in a jail beneath the constabulary awaiting his sentence.
+> Freya meets up with a local fence, who tells her what she needs to know.
+Meanwhile, Lucius is waiting in a jail beneath the constabulary awaiting his sentence.

 **Warden**: _"In the dim light of the early dawn, you notice a note slipped through the street vent.
 It reads, 'Speak the following, and you will be free: "The Pale Man Longs To Die."
 You have but one chance.'"_